-You will be compensated \$50.00 cash for travel costs associated with coming to the outpatient study visits.
+You will be compensated \$50.00 for travel costs associated with coming to the outpatient study visits.
+Compensation will be provided on a Clincard (a debit card).
 You will not be compensated while you are an inpatient.
 The total amount of compensation for the study will vary from \$50 to \$300 depending on when you are discharged from the hospital.